 Thank you Chairwoman Stabenow for convening this important hearing on Farmers and Freshwater.
-Water quality is of utmost concern right now in Vermont as parts of Lake Champlain were also hit by severe algae blooms this summer shortly after Toledo's stark wake-up call.
+Water quality is of utmost concern right now in Vermont as parts of Lake Champlain were also hit by severe algae blooms this summer shortly after Toledo's stark wakeup call.
 The relationship between farming and water quality is such an important issue that in August I brought U.S. Secretary of Agriculture Tom Vilsack to the shores of Lake Champlain to see the problem first-hand and to be able to talk face-to-face with farmers and shoreline property owners.

 Secretary Vilsack told Vermonters that because farms are a large source of the nutrients affecting many of our lakes, farmers also need to be part of the solution.
 I strongly agree with the Secretary that we will make progress most quickly through voluntary implementation of conservation practices by farmers, but only if we have sufficient technical and financial support from the federal government.
-That is why I worked closely with you, Chairwoman Stabenow, to ensure that the 2014 Farm Bill included a strong conservation title to support the important work by our nation's farmers to investment in the conservation of private working lands.
+That is why I worked closely with you, Chairwoman Stabenow, to ensure that the 2014 Farm Bill included a strong conservation of private working lands.
 As a result the 2014 Farm Bill provides the necessary tools to make sure the Department of Agriculture is a strong partner in agricultural water quality work.